 Welcome to the official website of New Zealand's Hauraki Rail Trail

-Located just 2 hours from New Zealand's largest City
+Less than 2 hours from New Zealand's largest City